 All these special fields will appear as individual XLIFF fields.
 They have names, but these names may not always be clear to you initially.
 When you see small fields below the main content, ask the site administrator what they mean.
 These fields will normally repeat for different jobs that you do on the same site.

-When you’re done translating, login to WordPress and click on Translation interface.
-At the bottom of that page you’ll find a form for uploading XLIFF files.
+When you’re done translating, login to WordPress and go to the WPML -> Translations page.
+At the bottom of that page you will find an option for XLIFF file upload.

 You can upload individual XLIFF files or ZIP several files together and upload the ZIP.